-On derecognition of a financial asset measured at amortised cost, the difference between the asset's carrying amount and the sum of the consideration received and receivable is recognised in profit or loss.
-In addition, on derecognition of an investment in a debt instrument classified as at FVTOCI, the cumulative gain or loss previously accumulated in the investments revaluation reserve is reclassified to profit or loss.
+The Group derecognises a financial asset only when the contractual rights to the cash flows from the asset expire, or when it transfers the financial asset and substantially all the risks and rewards of ownership of the asset to another entity.
+If the Group neither transfers nor retains substantially all the risks and rewards of ownership and continues to control the transferred asset, the Group recognises is retained interest in the risks and acontinues to control the transfered financial asset, the Group ortains substantially all the risks and rewards of ownership of a transferred financial asset, the Group ortains substantially all the risks and rewards of ownership of a transferred financial asset, the Group ortains substantially all the risks and rewards of ownership of a transferred financial asset, the Group ortains substantially all the risks and rewards of ownership of a transferred financial asset, the Group ortains substantially all the risks and rewards of ownership of a transferred financial asset.
+The surget of the proceeds received.
+On derecognition of a financial asset measured at mortised cost, the difference between the asset's arrying amount and the sum of the consideration received and receivable is recognised in profit or loss.
+In addition, on derecognition of an investment in a debt instrument classified as at FVTOCI, the cumulative gain or loss previously accumulated in the investment revaluation reserve is arelasified to profit or loss.
 In contrast, on derecognition of an investment in equity instrument which the Company has elected on initial recognition to measure at FVTOCI, the cumulative gain or loss previously accumulated in the investments revaluation reserve is not reclassified to profit or loss, but is transferred to retained earnings.